jadeli1720/avengers/README.md

 # Avengers

 ## Description
-This project is based off of a tutorial that will teach how to create Single Page Applications and using:
+This project is based off of a tutorial that will teach how to create Single Page Applications using:
  * React Router
  * Route Component
  * Link Component